 Time Limit for Bringing Subscription Money

-As per the amendment effective from November 2, 2018, newly incorporated companies must, within 180 days, file a declaration (Form INC-20A) with the Registrar of Companies (ROC) stating that every subscriber has paid for their shares.
+As per the MCA amendment effective from November 2, 2018, newly incorporated companies must, within 180 days, file a declaration (Form INC-20A) with the Registrar of Companies (ROC) stating that every subscriber has paid for their shares.

 For companies issuing shares under Section 42(6), shares must be allotted within 60 days from the receipt of the application money.
-Failure to allot within this period requires repayment within 15 days, failing which the company must pay 12% interest per annum.
+Failure to allot shares within this period requires repayment within 15 days, failing which the company must pay 12% interest per annum.

 Key Case Laws